 Some of the first settlers of this family name were:

-Sipe Settlers in the United States in the 19th Century
+Sipe Settlers in United States in the 19th Century

-Sipe Settlers in the United States in the 20th Century
+Sipe Settlers in United States in the 20th Century

 The Sipe Family Crest was acquired from the Houseofnames.com archives.
 The Sipe Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.